buildingSMART/BCF-XML/Documentation/README.md

 BCF is suitable for hiding/showing a few components.
 A huge list of hidden/shown components causes poor performance.
 When encoding a viewpoint follow these rules:

+* If no components from a given model file are loaded, then this file should not be referenced in the `TopicFileIds` of the viewpoint
 * If the list of hidden components is smaller than the list of visible components: set `DefaultVisibility` to true and put the hidden components in exceptions.
 * If the list of visible components is smaller or equals the list of hidden components: set default_visibility to false and put the visible components in exceptions.
 * If the size of exceptions is huge (over 1000 components), alert the user and ask them to alter the visibility to allow efficient encoding.